nuthanc/angular_advanced_fast/dyn-cmp-finished/README.md

 * We need ViewContainerRef
 * ViewContainerRef is an object managed by Angular which gives a pointer/reference to a place in the DOM
 * Create placeholder directive for this in shared directory

+### 6. Creating a Component Programmatically

+* Use ng-template instead of div to add the appPlaceholder
+* In AuthComponent's ViewChild, type is passed which will look for its existence in the template
+* Clear anything created before on hostViewContainerRef
+* Use hostViewContainerRef's createComponent and pass the alertCmpFactory
+* There is some error after this